-- 1. improved safety for truck drivers and the traveling public; - 2. enhanced security for truck drivers and their cargo;
+- 1. improved safety for truck drivers and the traveling public; - 2. enhanced security for truck drivers and their cargo; - 3. increased trucking efficiency, reliability, and productivity; and - 4. reduced congestion, truck vehicle miles traveled, and emissions.

-The Kentucky Truck Parking Action Plan does not recommend the design and construction of any parking area expansions within the next three biennium periods in District 2
+The Kentucky Truck Parking Action Plan does not recommend the design and construction of any parking area expansions within the next three biennium periods in District 4.